Integrated feral pig control

 - vary and improve your program.

-Use all the tools
+Use the right tools

 Evaluate your success

-- Are pigs still present?
+- Are feral pigs still present?

 - Are you still experiencing damage caused by feral pigs?